 On June 14, 2013, the Company received a decision from the American Arbitration Association in the case filed by Ms. Walton on October 25, 2011, granting an Interim Award of Arbitrators to Ms. Walton in the amount of \$1,080,938.
 This award includes \$980,938 related to lost salary, bonuses and benefits and \$100,000 related to the defamation claim, of which the defamation award was paid by the Company's insurance policy.
-In addition the Company will be required to pay all reasonable legal fees and expenses incurred by Ms. Walton and expenses associated with any outplacement services.
-The Company has recorded an accrual of \$1,630,000 and \$1,450,000 associated with the claim and legal fees which is reflected as an accrued expense in the accompanying balance sheets as of May 31, 2013 and November 30, 2012, respectively.
+In addition, the Company will be required to pay all reasonable legal fees and expenses incurred by Ms. Walton and expenses associated with any outplacement services.
+During July 2013, Ms. Walton was paid an initial payment of \$1,066,174 related to lost salary, bonuses, benefits and expenses.
+The Company has recorded an accrual of \$487,000 and \$1,450,000 associated with the claim and legal fees which is reflected as an accrual expense in the accompanying balance sheets as of August 31, 2013 and November 30, 2012, respectively.
+During September and October 2013, legal fees and expenses were reimbursed to all parties.

 On May 30, 2012, the Company was notified that Mr. Ki Yong Choi nominated himself and five other persons for election as directors to compete with the Company's board of directors at the 2012 Annual Meeting.
-Pursuant to the Co-CEO's employment agreements, if the Company receives a Nomination Solicitation Notice, as defined in the Company's Bylaws, all of the service-based vesting condition options that have been issued to the Co-CEO's will immediately vest.
-Due to the immediate vesting of the options issued to the Co-CEO's, approximately \$700,000 was recorded as stock option compensation expense during the second quarter of fiscal 2012 and is reflected in selling, general and administrative expenses in the accompanying consolidated statements of operations for the three and six months ended May 31, 2012.
+Pursuant to the Co-CEOs employment agreements, if the Company receives a Nomination Solicitation Notice, as defined in the Company's Bylaws, all of the service-based vesting condition options that have been issued to the Co-CEOs will immediately vest.
+Due to the immediate vesting of the options issued to the Co-CEOs, approximately \$700,000 was recorded as stock option compensation expense during the second quarter of fiscal 2012 and is reflected in selling, general and administrative expenses in the accompanying consolidated statements of operations for the nine months ended August 31, 2012.